 - Rail: Nearest railway stations Market Harborough (1 mile), Corby (10 miles), South Wigston (11 miles), Kettering (12 miles), Leicester (13 miles). - Bus services/frequency: - Centrebus Market Harborough Town Service 33: Market Hall/Square Scotland Road Market Hall/Square Logan Street Market Hall/Square Ashley Way/Kettering Road Gores Lane Rockingham Road Market Hall/Square Burnmill Road Great Bowden Main Street/ Station Street Ridgeway Roman Way Market Hall/Square.
 Hourly Service to Great Bowden Monday Saturday 7am to 7pm (No Sunday or Bank Holiday Service).
-Bus stops at adj Horseshoe Lane, Opp Shoulder of Mutton, adj Upper Green Place. - Centrebus service 44: Foxton Gartree Market Harborough Great Bowden - Thorpe Langton - East Langton - Church Langton - Tur Langton - Kibworth - Smeeton - Saddington - Fleckney.
-Hourly Service to Great Bowden Monday - Saturday 7am to 7pm (no Sunday or Bank Holiday service).
-Bus stops opp Madeline Close, adj Horseshoe Lane, opp Shoulder of Mutton and opp Welham Road. - Hamilton's Coaches service 303: Rothwell Desborough - Braybrooke Market Harborough Great Bowden Langtons Tilton Lowesby Twyford Great Dalby Melton Mowbray.
+Bus stops at adj Horseshoe Lane, Opp Shoulder of Mutton, adj Upper Green Place. - Centrebus service 44: Foxton Gartree Market Harborough Great Bowden Thorpe Langton East Langton Church Langton Tur Langton Kibworth Smeeton Saddington Fleckney.
+Hourly Service to Great Bowden Monday Saturday 7am to 7pm (no Sunday or Bank Holiday service).
+Bus stops opp Madeline Close, adj Horseshoe Lane, opp Shoulder of Mutton and opp Welham Road. - Hamilton's Coaches service 303: Rothwell Desborough - Braybrooke Market Harborough Great Bowden Langtons - Tilton Lowesby Twyford Great Dalby Melton Mowbray.
 First Tuesday of each month only at 09:45am on the Green.
-(No other service).

-- Centrebus Rural Rider Service RR10: Market Harborough Great Bowden - Langtons - Hallaton - Uppingham - Oakham.
-Saturdays only at 09:00am.
 (No other service). - Travel to work: 67% of people use a car or van to get to work, lower than the District average of 71%.
 Another 5% are passengers.
 Just over 10% work from home at present.

 - Road Connections: (Access to Market Harborough by Main Street Burnmill Road or Station Road - Great Bowden Road (approx. distance of 1 mile)).
 A6 to Leicester/Kettering (0.5 miles), A427 to Corby (0.5 miles), A4304 to Market Harborough (0.5 miles), A508 to Northampton (1 mile), A4304 to Lutterworth (2 miles), A14 east/west (5 miles), A6003 to Rutland/Kettering (10 miles), M1 north/south and M6 west (15 miles). - Great Bowden is covered by the South Leicestershire Community Transport initiative that provides transport for shopping, visiting friends and relatives, social activities and health appointments for the elderly, the mobility impaired/ disabled, the rurally isolated and those who find it difficult to use public transport. - Car Ownership: Whilst the majority of households have access to one car or van, 48 or 11% of households have no car or van available for use, similar to 2001 and the District percentage.
 Since 2001, the percentage of households with 3 or more cars has remained steady at around 11%, no doubt a reflection of the village's close proximity to Market Harborough and alternative means of transport and the option of walking/cycling.
-The total number of cars in the parish in 2011 was 685, compared to 633 in 2001, an increase of 8%. - Connectivity: Broadband Coverage: - Fibre broadband is already in the area, having been provided for by commercial suppliers without public investment.
+The total number of cars in the parish in 2011 was 685, compared to 633 in 2001, an increase of 8%. - Traffic/Movement around village: There are particular local concerns regarding the capacity of some local junctions and the use of village roads as rat runs, with fears that this may increase with the development of the Strategic Development Area.
+This is compounded by on-road parking, which is particularly problematic in the centre of the village and is a danger for pedestrians, cyclists and drivers.
+The village is on a Sustrans cycle route. - Connectivity: Broadband Coverage: - High speed broadband is already in the area, having been provided for by commercial suppliers without public investment.